karlhorky/gray/README.md

     Non-numeric background-size (cover, contain, ...) and background-position (center, ...) are not currently supported (pull requests welcome!).

-4. (Optional) Add class of ```grayscale-fade``` if you want transitioning from grayscale back to color on hover
+4. (Optional) Add class of `grayscale-fade` if you want transitioning from grayscale back to color on hover

     ```html
     <img src="/img/color.jpg" class="grayscale grayscale-fade">
     ```

+5. If you are using Modernizr already, make sure that the [required feature detects](https://github.com/karlhorky/gray#modernizr) are included in your build.

-5. Revel in your absolute and utter awesomeness.
+6. Revel in your absolute and utter awesomeness.

 ## Caveats